Nabil2017/EAsyViGAAP/README.md

                                       # your analysis.
 samtools.sh                           # SHELL script.
-If you wish to change the optimal read length, you need to replace the value 100 with the appropriate value. samtools_mpileup.sh                   # You should change both values, 100 and 60, to your preferred settings. reference.fa                          # These files are specific to the SARS-CoV-2 reference genome.
+If you wish to change the optimal read length, you need to replace the value 100 with the appropriate value. samtools_mpileup.sh                   # You should change both values, 100 and 60, to your preferred settings. process_fasta.py                      # To generate processed assembly fasta file. reference.fa                          # These files are specific to the SARS-CoV-2 reference genome.
 If you wish to use a different viral reference genome, you will need to replace these files referance.fasta                       # with the corresponding reference genome files.
-RAW_DATA                              # Folder contains the input fastq files and Adapter_List.txt file (more details in
+RAW_DATA                              # Folder contains the input fastq files and Adapter_List.txt file (more details in Tutorial file in RAW_DATA).
 ~~~

 ## Requirements: